- About Us

 We were able to pay for the Laundry of 33 families at our Loads of Love event.
 Each one of these was a conversation of Faith.

-We have set a goal as a church to have 1,000 conversations of faith over the course of this next year.
+We have set a goal as a church to have 100 conversations of faith every month over the course of the year.
 Here are ways you can participate in this goal:

 · Pray for or bless someone you come in contact with.